icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 ## Key Points
 1. NACA publications contributed heavily to later design manuals.
 2. Extensive design publications distilling research into practical methods appeared in the 1950s.
-3. I do not know of an authoritative, comprehensive, single design resource for some recent topics such as 3D design and analysis.
+3. I do not know of a comprehensive design resource for some recent topics such as 3D design and analysis.

 ## Discussion